Different Phases of Projected Clustering in Data Analytics

 From the initialization phase, we got a set of data points that should hold the medoids.
 In this phase, we will find the best medoids from M. Randomly picks up the set of points M current, and restore the “bad” medoids from other points in M if required by which cluster quality is upgraded.
 The freshly formed meaningful medoid set is designated as M best.
 For the medoids, the following will be done as follows.

 - Gauge the clusters formed.

-- The above procedure is replicate until we got a pleased result.
+- The above procedure is replicated until we got a pleased result.

 3. Refinement Phase -Handle Outliers :

-- The end step of this algorithm is refinement phase.
-This phase comprises of better quality of the clusters formed.
+- The end step of this algorithm is the refinement phase.
+This phase comprises a better quality of the clusters formed.

 - The native data set is passed over one or more times to enhance the quality of the clusters.

-- The dimension sets Di found during the iterative phase are dispose of and new dimension sets are calculated for each of the cluster set Ci.
+- The dimension sets Di found during the iterative phase are disposed of and new dimension sets are calculated for each of the cluster set Ci.

-- Once when the new dimensions are calculated for the clusters, then the points are reassigned to the medoids comparative to these new sets of dimensions.
+- Once when the new dimensions are calculated for the clusters, then the points are reassigned to the medoids compared to these new sets of dimensions.